 In my current research I examine big data environments through cultural theories of the archive and how big data creates new regimes of interaction and interpretation.
 I focus on data infrastructures, and I am in particular interested in how data regimes create new cultural techniques of archiving, regulating, interpreting and retrieving.

 Her main areas of interest are Cultural theory, Media theory, History of Science, Postcolonial theory, Feminist theory and Queer theory.

 Undervisnings- og vejledningsområder

 I enjoy supervising BA and MA theses.
-My primary field of expertise is digital culture but I have supervised successfully in other areas too, hereunder the politics of afro-futurism, the affects of childrens literature, the ethics of participative documentaries, social media aesthetics and the semiotics of emojis.
+My primary field of expertise is digital culture but I have supervised successfully in other areas too, hereunder the politics of afro-futurism, the affects of childrens literature, the ethics of participative documentaries, social media aesthetics, postcolonial methodologies, and the semiotics of emojis.

 I have compiled and taught/will teach the following courses:

 - 2016: Big data archives: the politics of colonial archives (MA Level).
 With Daniela Agostinho.

 - 2014: The politics of mass digitization (MA level)